dotnet/docs/docs/standard/serialization/system-text-json-preserve-references.md

 ---
-title: How to preserve references with System.Text.Json
+title: How to preserve references in System.Text.Json
-description: "Learn how to preserve references and handle circular references while serializing to and deserializing from JSON in .NET." ms.date: 01/12/2021
+description: "Learn how to preserve references and handle or ignore circular references while using System.Text.Json to serialize and deserialize JSON in .NET." ms.date: 01/12/2021
 no-loc: [System.Text.Json, Newtonsoft.Json]
 zone_pivot_groups: dotnet-version